UrhoKarila/Eachine-E011/README.md

 The pristine factory firmware cannot be restored after this step.
 However, there is a factory-like firmware included in the `/bin/` folder of this repo.

-1. Connect the board to the st-link.
+1. Connect the board to the ST-Link.
 Do not connect the 5V pin from the ST-Link - we'll be getting power from a battery for this step.
     You need to complete the next step within a few seconds because current firmware repurposes the programming port to control a camera.
 If you can't connect, cycle power and try again.

 2. Using the St-utility, connect to the board.
 You should get a message saying the board is protected ( "Cannot read memory").